Brandon Carr: 2017 season

 Head coach John Harbaugh officially named Carr a starting cornerback, along with Jimmy Smith, to start the regular season.

 Carr started in the season-opener at the Cincinnati Bengals and recorded two solo tackles, two pass deflections, and intercepted a pass by Andy Dalton during the first quarter of a 20–0 shutout victory.
-In the next game, Carr recorded a season-high four pass deflections, three solo tackles, and intercepted a pass by DeShone Kizer in the fourth quarter of the Ravens' 24–10 victory against the Cleveland Browns.
+In the next game, Carr recorded a season-high four pass deflections, three solo tackles, and intercepted a pass by DeShone Kizer in the fourth quarter of the Ravens' 24–10 victory over the Cleveland Browns.
 During Week 8, he collected a season-high seven solo tackles as the Ravens routed the Miami Dolphins 40–0.
-In Week 15, he made four solo tackles, a pass deflection, and an interception during a 27–10 road victory against the Browns.
+In Week 15, he made four solo tackles, a pass deflection, and an interception during a 27–10 road victory over the Browns.

 Carr finished the 2017 season with 56 combined tackles (50 solo), 12 pass deflections, and tied his career-high with four interceptions in 16 games and starts.
 He extended his consecutive start streak to 160 games.
 Pro Football Focus gave him an overall grade of 74.1, which ranked 69th among all qualifying cornerbacks in 2017.